Staff

 Administrative Assistant

 Anika Ojeda was born in Germany and moved to the United States with her family as a child in 1999.
 She has always been passionate about serving God and people, and after High School she moved to Chile to work with missionaries at an orphanage.
-Through this experience she learned that the most effective ministry unit is the local church and that the local church often isn’t equipped to serve vulnerable children.
+There she learned that the most effective ministry unit is the local church and that the church often isn’t equipped to serve vulnerable children.
 She studied at Hillsong International Leadership College in Australia and graduated with an Advanced Diploma in Ministry in 2014.
-Through the twists and turns of life, God has led Anika to Hephzibah62:4 and she was hired as the Administrative Assistant in November 2020.
+Through the twists and turns of life, God has led Anika to Hephzibah62:4 and she has served as the Administrative Assistant since November 2020.

 Board Chair